How Do I Know Which Credit Card to Pay Off First?

 Balance transfer to a 0% APR credit card

-Many credit cards have 0 percent introductory APR offers.
-Transferring your balances to cards with a 0 percent intro APR can give you the chance to save on interest while paying off your debt.
-But read the fine print: some credit cards charge a balance transfer fee, usually a percentage of the amount being transferred.
-Also, learn how long the introductory offer on the balance transfer card is good for—once it expires, your interest rate will increase, and you could be charged accrued interest if the balance hasn’t been paid in full before the introductory rate expires.
+Transferring your balances to a card with a low intro APR can give you the chance to save on interest while paying off your debt.
+But read the fine print: some credit cards charge a balance transfer fee, usually a percentage of the amount you transfer.
+Also, research how long the introductory offer on the balance transfer card is good for.

 Should you close a credit card account when you pay it off?

 As you pay off your credit card debt, you may wonder if you should close the account as well.
-There is no right or wrong answer, as this will depend on your credit history, but closing an account could impact your credit score.
+There's no right or wrong answer, as this depends on your credit history.
+However, closing an account could impact your credit score.

-If you close the account, you’ll lose access to that amount of credit, which can raise your credit utilization ratio and could hurt your credit score.
-If the credit card account you want to close has been in use for a long time, that too could hurt your credit score because it will impact your length of credit history.
+If you close the account, you’ll lose access to that amount of credit, which could raise your credit utilization ratio and hurt your credit score.
+If the credit card account you want to close has been in use for a long time, that too could hurt your credit score by impacting your length of credit history.

-But a credit card with no balance could also be subject to other fees, or the card may have an annual fee even if you’re not using it.
+But a credit card with no balance may have an annual fee even if you’re not using it.
 So be sure to know the card’s terms if you decide to keep it open.

-The best way to pay off multiple credit cards largely depends on your current financial situation.
-Deciding which credit card to pay off first may depend on the interest rates on your cards, or how big a balance each card has.
-Having this knowledge, you can begin the steps to pay off debt on multiple credit cards.
+The best way to pay off multiple credit cards depends on your current financial situation.
+Deciding which credit card to pay off first may depend on the interest rates on your cards, or the size of each card’s balance.
+With this knowledge, you can begin the steps to pay off debt on multiple credit cards.

 Share article